 How to Find a Good Auto Repair Shop

-The figure below shows that consumer complaint information can be a very meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
-Shops with no complaints on file were rated “superior” for “overall quality” by 88 percent of their surveyed customers; shops with seven or more complaints were rated “superior” for “overall quality” by only 62 percent of their surveyed customers.
+Consumer complaint information can be a meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
+Shops with no complaints on file were rated “superior” for “overall quality” by 89 percent of their surveyed customers, on average; shops with five or more complaints were rated “superior” for “overall quality” by only 64 percent of their surveyed customers.

 In our Ratings Tables, you can filter listings to view only companies that perform warranty work for car manufacturers, which indicates which shops belong to new-car dealerships.

 As you can see from the figure below, when we compare dealers to non-dealers on results from our surveys of consumers and on price, non-dealers scored better on all measures.

 Our advice: Unless the work you need is covered by a new-car warranty or manufacturer recall, use an independent shop, not a dealership.

 Except for getting free in-warranty repairs, there’s little reason to use a dealer’s repair shop.
 Many consumers believe dealers have access to proprietary knowledge, sophisticated diagnostic software, and better tools than independent garages.
 That’s not true.
 Both kinds of shops subscribe to the same databases—for example, Identifix and ShopKey—that detail repair instructions, diagrams, and news from manufacturers.
 Although many car dealerships feature spacious, nifty-looking workstations, independents have access to the same tools and equipment.
 Despite what dealerships would have you believe, local garages can access the same information, software, and equipment.